vapordao/vulcanizedb/libraries/shared/factories/storage/README.md

 The storage watcher is responsible for continuously delegating CSV rows to the appropriate transformer as they are being written by the ethereum node.
 It maintains a mapping of contract addresses to transformers, and will ignore storage diff rows for contract addresses that do not have a corresponding transformer.

-Storage watchers can be loaded with plugin storage transformers and executed using the `composeAndExecute` command.
+Storage watchers can be loaded with plugin storage transformers and executed using the `compose` then `execute` commands.

 ### Storage Transformer